zzonyo/trust-docs-test/source/index.html.md

 - POST `https://api.huobi.pro/v2/account/transfer`

 ### Notice

+The interface supports cross margin mode and isolated margin mode.

 This interface is used to transfer assets between Spot account and USDT Margined Swap account.